Dynamic Local Average Treatment Effects in Time Series: Introduction

-A key condition for identification of the LATE in the IV framework is instrument relevance, entailing nontrivial correlation between the endogenous variable and the instrument.
+The third contribution of our paper is to establish new results and introduce new methods on instrument relevance, a key condition for LATE identification that requires a nontrivial correlation between the instrument and the endogenous variable.
 We begin by analyzing the problem of weak instruments, entailing low correlation between the endogenous variable and instrument, in empirical work through a survey of articles using IVs published from 2019 to 2022 in five leading journals: American Economic Review, Econometrica, Journal of Political Economy, Quarterly Journal of Economics, and Review of Economic Studies.
-Our sample includes 1,560 specifications from 18 papers, with 199 involving time series and 1361 involving panel data.\footnote{See the supplement for the full list of papers and inclusion criteria.} The left panels of Figure \ref{Figure_Histogram} show histograms of full sample first-stage $F$-statistics for the specifications in our survey, truncated above 100 for visibility.
-Many $F$-statistics concentrate around the $\chi_{1}^{2}$ critical values and fall below the conventional thresholds of 10 and 23.1 suggested by \citet{staiger/stock:1997} and \citet{montielolea/pflueger:2013}, raising serious concerns about weak instruments.\footnote{Indeed, \citet{staiger/stock:1997} derive the threshold of 10 under the homoskedasticity-only assumption\textemdash the relevant thresholds for time series data are larger {[}see \citet{montielolea/pflueger:2013}{]}.} These findings align with those of \citet{andrews/stock/sun:2019}, who analyze cross-sectional studies.
+Our sample includes 1,560 specifications from 18 papers, with 199 involving time series and 1,361 involving panel data.\footnote{See the supplement for the full list of papers and inclusion criteria.} The left panels of Figure \ref{Figure_Histogram} show histograms of full sample first-stage $F$-statistics for the specifications in our survey, truncated above 100 for visibility.
+Many $F$-statistics concentrate around the $\chi_{1}^{2}$ critical values and fall below the conventional thresholds of 10 and 23.1 suggested by \citet{staiger/stock:1997} and \citet{montielolea/pflueger:2013}, raising serious concerns about weak instruments.
+These findings align with those of \citet{andrews/stock/sun:2019}, who analyze cross-sectional studies.
 For example, we find that 75\% of time series and 72\% of panel data specifications have first stage $F$-statistics below 24.
 The median $F$-statistic is 12.63 for time series and 9.29 for panel data.\footnote{For panel data specifications we consider each cross-sectional unit individually to enable comparison to our proposed time series test shown on the right panels.} \begin{flushleft}

 \end{flushleft}